mcfixstuff/Point-Of-Sale-Database/README.md

     Under configuration, select "New application setting" and enter the following individually:
         DB_HOST using the server name
         DB_NAME using admin username
-        DB_PASS using adminusername password
+        DB_PASS using the admin's password
         DB_NAME using the database name you created earlier.
     Your Azure database is now connected to the Web App.

 The next steps will show how to store user input from your web page into your database.
-In this example we will have the user sign up with a username and password and store the data.
+In this example, we will have the user sign up with a username and password and store the data.

-1. In mySQL Workbench, create a table titled "users" by running the following SQL command:
+1. In MySQL Workbench, create a table titled "users" by running the following SQL command:

         CREATE TABLE users (
             username VARCHAR(255) NOT NULL UNIQUE,
             password VARCHAR(255) NOT NULL
         );

-2. Create a database.php file in GitHub repository and paste the following:
+2. Create a database.php file in the GitHub repository and paste the following:

         <?php
         $host = "{servername}.mysql.database.azure.com";